 "Your respective 'reports' contain numerous absurd and demonstrably false statements of purported fact about AppLovin," the legal letter states, dismissing CapitalWatch's findings as "conspiratorial musings" according to CNBC reporting.
 The company also instructed CapitalWatch to preserve all documents and communications related to AppLovin, a standard legal move that signals potential litigation ahead.

 The CapitalWatch report centers on alleged connections between Hao Tang, a major AppLovin shareholder, and Chen Zhi, chairman of Cambodia-based Prince Group.
 That name should ring alarm bells - the U.S. Department of Justice charged Chen Zhi with wire fraud conspiracy and money laundering conspiracy in October, simultaneously seizing roughly $15 billion in bitcoin from his cryptocurrency wallets.
-The U.S. Treasury didn't mince words either, officially designating Prince Group as a the same day.
+The U.S. Treasury didn't mince words either, officially designating Prince Group as a "Transnational Criminal Organization" the same day.